-Swaddling also reduces the impact of a newborn’s startle reflex, helping them stay asleep instead of flailing awake in a tizzy.
+Swaddling also reduces the impact of newborns’ startle reflex, helping them stay asleep instead of flailing awake in a tizzy frequently throughout the night.

-These are all fabulous benefits to swaddling.
-But what happens when your baby starts developing more and outgrows the need for a swaddle.
+There are fabulous benefits to swaddling, but what happens when your baby starts developing more and outgrows the need for a swaddle?
 What then?

 When To Stop Swaddling

-- Your baby is active enough to kick out of a swaddle (and then can’t go back to sleep until you fix it)
+- is active enough to kick out of a swaddle (and often can’t go back to sleep until you fix it)

-If you wait too long, the swaddle evolves from helpful tool to becoming a harmful prop.
+If you wait too long, the swaddle evolves from being a helpful tool to becoming a harmful prop.
 It is important to transition out of the swaddle in a timely manner.
 As your baby gets more mobile, removing the swaddle helps him/her learn to get comfortable in many positions, prior to the the 4-month change in sleep.
 You don’t want to have to fuss with any other changes at that point.
 Embracing all major transitions throughout the newborn weeks is great for long-term success!

-Next, move on to naps.
-If your baby is too resistant because he has come to depend heavily on the swaddle, cold turkey may be your only recourse, but if it hasn’t gotten to that point yet, then it’s time to ease in.
+After nights are going well, move on to naps.
+If your baby is too resistant because he has come to depend heavily on the swaddle, cold turkey may be your only recourse, but if it hasn’t gotten to that point yet, then ease in.

 Most importantly, take a deep breath, be patient, and know that the great sleep you worked hard for will return very soon!
 The adjustment after dropping the swaddle is temporary.
-If you need support establishing healthy sleep routines and habits for your child, check out our other resources or reach out for customized support and sleep plans.
+If you need support establishing healthy sleep routines and new habits for your child, check out our other resources or reach out for customized support and sleep plans.